 A Missouri disability lawyer will prepare you to appear in front of the ALJ.
 A lawyer can help you collect more medical information, suggest witnesses to bring to the hearing, and prepare you for the judge’s questions.

-Appeal to Federal District Court
+Appeal to the Federal District Court

 What Can Affect Your Disability Benefits?